CKI-project/meta/reporting_design.md

 #### Output directory

-Names of all files output by a stage must beging with the stage name followed by a dot.
+Names of all files output by a stage must begin with the stage name followed by a dot.
 This way it should be possible to detect if a stage ran and makes it easier to delete all files belonging to a stage.